gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 {
     using (await monitor.EnterScopeAsync())
     {
-        await Task.Delay(1000); // pretend that it takes time to come up with an answer result = 42;
+        await Task.Delay(1000); // pretend that it takes time to come up with a result result = 42;
         monitor.NotifyAll();
     }